usethesource/rascal-website/courses/RascalAmendmentProposals/RAP14/RAP14.md

 **Definitions**

-* **Breaking module changes:** For a module to “break” means that clients do not compile anymore without errors, or throws exceptions during linking or loading.
+* **Breaking module changes:** For a module to “break” means that clients do not _compile_ anymore without _errors+, or _throw exceptions_ during _linking_ or _loading_.
   * Semantics may change, for example new exceptions may be thrown at run-time, but we still accept the change as non-breaking.
   * The “breaking” is an aspect of the *external interface of a module*.
 It should still work well enough to be called and interacted with, following the interfaces of the previous version.
   * No more demands are made on non-breaking module updates.
 * A **source module** M is represented by the Rascal source code of a module in a **.rsc file**
 * A **binary module** M is represented by these files:
   * A **.tpl file** in a target folder or jar file
-  * A **.class file** in a target folder or jar file
+  * A **.class file** in a target folder or jar file  (Open Question: can there be more .class files for a single module (happens with nested classes for example, or lambda's?)
   * A **.constants** file in a target folder or jarfile
-  * It is assumed that Rascal guarantees these 3 files to always be in-sync.
+  * It is assumed that the Rascal compiler guarantees these 3 files to always be in-sync.
 * One binary module is always generated from one source module
 * A library module L’ is either **import-compatible** or **extend-compatible** (or both) with its previous version L.
   * Import-compatibility implies that all client modules C that *import* L do not break with L’.